Lab 2: Manipulator dynamics simulation¶

 Show the code

-3.3.2.
+2.3.2.
 Constructor

 ¶

-is a ROS 2 node responsible for computing the dynamics of the manipulator (robot arm).
+ManipulatorDynamicsNode: Inherits from rclcpp::Node, making it a ROS 2 node.
+The class ManipulatorDynamicsNode is a ROS 2 node responsible for computing the dynamics of the manipulator (robot arm).
 You don't have to modify it.

-ManipulatorDynamicsNode(): Class constructor that Initializes the node with the name manipulator_dynamics_node
+ManipulatorDynamicsNode(): Class constructor that initializes the node with the name manipulator_dynamics_node.

 Show the code